chihyang/CPP_Primer/tools/README.md

 ##[Search texts under a folder](SearchText.sh)

-This script is used to search text in source files under a directory.
-Call this script by passing three parameters:
+This script is used to search for texts in source files under a directory.
+Call this script by passing three arguments:
 ```
 ./SearchText.sh [path] [ext] [regex]
 ```